 MasterShield is not fastened to your roof, but to the front edge of your gutter.
 It slides under the first course of shingles and is then attached to the gutter’s front edge with stainless steel screws for longevity.
-Our method of installation has been reviewed and approved by the largest roofing shingle manufacturer in North America, GAF Materials Corporation, as not voiding their roof warranty (ask your estimator to see a copy of GAF’s letter to us and our article on gutter covers and shingles.)
+Our method of installation has been reviewed and approved by the GAF, Certainteed, Owens Corning and IKO, the largest roof shingle manufacturers as not voiding their roof warranty (ask your estimator to see a copy their letters to us and our article on gutter covers and shingles.)

 What is the MasterShield warranty?

 Check around and you’ll quickly learn that MasterShield’s warranty is unmatched in the industry.
 We guarantee that a gutter protected by MasterShield will not clog.
 If it does, we’ll replace it or refund you the product cost of the MasterShield installed on your house*.
 But we don’t stop there: should the clog cause damage claimable against your homeowner policy, we’ll refund your insurance deductible, up to $1,500.

 Unlike some other systems, we don’t just promise to clean your gutter in the event of product failure, we promise a gutter that won’t clog.
 Our warranty comes direct from the manufacturer and is transferable if you should sell your home.